-To test any operating systems, just navigate to the following link:
+To test any operating systems, head over to the following link:

 In this website, you will see the list of available OSes.
-Click on the any distribution’s link you want to explore.
+Click on the name of the distribution you want to explore.

 For the purpose of this guide, I am going to test Arch Linux.

 Once you clicked on the distribution’s link, you will be then redirected to the next screen where you can start the OS by clicking on System start button.

 Now, the live system will start in a new browser window and you can access it from the built-in noVNC viewer.
 Please enable/allow the pop-ups in your web browser for this site, otherwise you can’t see the noVNC application.